parkpoomdev/pdf_text_highlight-annotations/README.md

 - All data is in-memory; refreshing the page clears annotations.
 If you need persistence (localStorage or backend), I can add it.
 - For Vercel static hosting, no changes are needed beyond the provided `vercel.json`.
 - If `assets/preview.png` is missing, the preview image will render as a broken link—place a PNG screenshot there after first run.

+## Export Layout Workflow

+- After uploading a PDF, switch to the Export Layout tab to render spreads that combine three PDF pages with the comment card for export.
+- Click **Export as PDF** to capture each spread via `html2canvas` and bundle them into an A4-formatted PDF powered by `jsPDF`.
+- Save the downloaded PDF and print it locally, or adjust it in another editor before printing.